 MyFitnessPal is one of the most popular calorie tracking apps, and it’s free (unless you want extra features that are helpful for keto dieters).
 The app prioritizes social networking and progress sharing with friends, which sets it apart from other apps.

-With a massive food database, you can find almost any food you desire on MyFitnessPal.
+With a massive food database, you can find almost any food (or keto recipe) you desire on MyFitnessPal.
 However, the main reason for their massive database is that anyone who uses the app can submit anything they want.
 This makes it difficult to know which food item in the database you should choose.